sensu/sensu-docs/content/sensu-go/6.2/observability-pipeline/observe-entities/monitor-external-resources.md

 Instead of creating a proxy entity using the `proxy_entity_name` check attribute, use sensuctl to create proxy entities to represent the three sites you want to monitor.
 Your proxy entities need the `entity_class` attribute set to `proxy` to mark them as proxy entities as well as a few custom `labels` to identify them as a group and pass in individual URLs.

-Create a file called `entities.yml` or `entities.json` and add the following entity definitions:
+Create a file named `entities.yml` or `entities.json` in your Sensu installation and add the following entity definitions:

 {{< language-toggle >}}
 {{< code yml >}}